Days of days.

 I sat down on the right-hand seat and I was in business!
 Paperwork, prepare the cockpit, checklist, radio; it was for real!
 Radio was quite difficult to be honest, it’s very quick, long, so many frequencies change and a new phraseology.
 It will come with time for sure!

 Next flight back to Berlin, I was at the controls.
 First time taxiing the aircraft, trying to be as smooth as possible for the passengers.
 We are cleared to take-off RW06 so I set the thrust, then the Captain called ‘V1, rotate’ and off we go!
 My rotation rate was a bit too fast, but it was still ok.
 I will have to slow it down on the next one.
 Cruise was long nothing special to say about it, radio, CPDLC and lunch!
 Approaching SXF we got some shortcuts, so we were a bit high and the captain explained me the different techniques how to manage the descent and get back on the vertical profile.
 We were vectored in for an ILS 25R, so we configured the aircraft and I was number one, on final 25R.
-I was descending and suddenly I realised; landing is my favourite part of aviation and now it was about to be my first ever landing with 156 passengers at the back.
+I was descending and suddenly I realised; landing is my favourite part of aviation and now it was about to be my first ever landing with 156 passengers behind me.
 My last 5 years of training and exams just popped up in my head for 3 seconds.
 After this small ‘emotional’ moment it was time to land this 60T aircraft and of course you don’t want to do bad on your first landing.
 I maintained the glide slope and did a superb landing, very smooth!
 They both congratulated me, I had the feeling of achievement.
 I was so happy of my first landing but I had to stay focus, slow down and taxi the aircraft but my smile was stuck on my face and in my head I was like “YES”!!!

 Then after a quick turnaround, heading to Vienna; my rotation rate was better but still a bit too fast.
 Arriving in Vienna I was surprised by the quantity of traffic over there.
 It was crazy, the controller didn’t have time to breathe!
 Anyway, Vienna has a big airport with some heavy aircraft (747, 380 etc.).
 Last landing of the day for me, I wanted to do as good as before; unfortunately, it was not as smooth as the first one but it was still good so I was still happy about it.